LogtalkDotOrg/logtalk3/README.md

 ---------

 Logtalk is copyrighted by Paulo Moura.
 The Logtalk use and distribution license can be found in the [LICENSE.txt](LICENSE.txt) file.
-Logtalk follows the GNU General Public License 3, plus some additional terms as per Section 7.
+Logtalk is available under the GNU General Public License 3 with a linking exception.
 The copyright notice and license applies to all files in this release unless otherwise explicitly stated.

 Some files that are part of the Logtalk distribution are distributed using a different license and/or are copyrighted by a Logtalk contributor.